TimAidley/S2HD-prototype/README.md

 # S2HD-prototype
-The prototype for Sonic 2 HD I wrote in 2012 using C# / XNA.
+The prototype for Sonic 2 HD [IntelOrca](https://github.com/IntelOrca) wrote in 2012 using C# / XNA, now working with Monogame.